 "Jars, Pots and Ollas" covers a wide range of Native American pottery.
 Olla is a Spanish term for "large pot."
 It implies a large storage jar or water jar.
 In excavating many ancient ruins, archaeologists (and illegal pot hunters) have found many large storage jars.

-There was a time, too, when the Southern Tewa potters of the Galisteo Basin area were coating their pottery with leaded pigments to seal them better.
+There was a time, too, when the Southern Tewa potters of the Galisteo Basin area and the Eastern Keres potters of the middle Rio Grande were coating their pottery with leaded pigments to seal them better.
 That area is close to the ancient turquoise and lead mines in the Cerrillos Hills.
 That pottery was so popular back then that pieces of it have been found scattered from the Colorado River east across the Llano Estacado (the Staked Plains) of west Texas and into the forests west of the Mississippi.
 The Spaniards ended that production in 1696 when they seized those mines for the lead to make bullets and cannon shot.
 They forbade the puebloans access.
-Spanish-introduced diseases were again taking a toll on the whole area and the few remaining survivors finally abandoned their impoverished pueblos and moved north to the Tewa pueblos on the Rio Grande.
-Their reception there wasn't so friendly and they ended up relocating to the Hopi 1st Mesa area.
+Spanish-introduced diseases were again taking a toll on the whole area and the few remaining Southern Tewas finally abandoned their impoverished pueblos and moved north in an attempt to merge with their northern Tewa brethren.
+Their reception there wasn't so friendly and they ended up relocating to the Hopi First Mesa area.
+Others moved downstream along Galisteo Creek to Santo Domingo.

 There was also some lead-based glazing happening in the Zuni area around the same time but it stopped before the Spanish found the source of their lead ore and they never suffered that disruption.